 Commitment to Social Change Scholarship Recipients Announced

-September 2011—In June 2011, Walden University awarded several incoming graduate students the Commitment to Social Change Scholarship.
+August 2012—In July 2012, Walden University awarded seven incoming graduate students the Commitment to Social Change Scholarship.
 This scholarship recognizes the social change contributions the recipients have already made in their respective fields and ensures they will continue to do more of the same as they work toward their Walden degree.

 This doctoral student received $25,000:

 Social Change Achievement: Lin Chen has held program management and research positions in public health organizations and in the pharmaceutical industry, which have led to valuable hands-on research experience.
 Most recently, she conducted secondary database studies using aggregated data from health insurance claims and other sources at a major pharmaceutical company.
 She has published peer-reviewed articles, conducted population-based research studies, and presented her findings in poster sessions sponsored by the American Heart Association.

 Social Change Goal: To offer access to accurate and detailed data through collaborations, webinars, and teleconferences to the public health and health services research community to promote evidence-based research and decision making.

 These doctoral students received $5,000 each: